Eyebrow Shaping

 Adding to your Brow Line

 For those of you with sparse eyebrows, tweezing is not necessary.
-Instead, you will need to build your eyebrows back to a proper shape.
+Instead, build your eyebrows back to a proper shape.
 Selecting an appropriate pencil color is crucial, so test a few at the makeup counter to be sure the color is right.
 Some makeup artists also recommend an eyebrow powder, which looks less intense on your face.

 After you have the correct tool for adding color, you will need to find the previous shape of your brows before they began to lose their hair.
 Look at old photos if you can’t remember, or try the technique described above with the pencil for guidance.
 Fill the area with hair like strokes of the pencil, or up and outward strokes of the powder wand.